The First Strategy Every Founder-Led Brand Needs

 Yet passion without structure eventually turns into exhaustion.

 Passion makes you willing to sacrifice.
 Structure is what decides how much.
-Without it, you don't notice how far you've drifted from yourself until the business you loved starts to feel like a weight you're carrying rather than a life you're building.
+And if you build without it, you don't notice how far you've drifted from yourself until the business you loved starts to feel like a weight you're carrying rather than a life you're building.

 It took time to understand this wasn't failure.
 It was misalignment.